stratworld/strat/docsSrc/markdown/Specification/Functions.md

 Functions without a signature are considered resources and have the same behavior as normal functions except they always produce the artifact's data as their result.

 The name of the function (the identifier preceding the signature) must be unique within a service, and the function's fully qualified name is a conjunction of a function name and its service name.
-The syntax of a fully qualified name can change based on context, but within in the Lit language, it is represented as SERVICENAME "."
-FUNCTIONNAME.
+The syntax of a fully qualified name can change based on context, but within in the Lit language, it is represented as ```SERVICENAME "."
+FUNCTIONNAME```.
+A function's name is used by other components when they wish to invoke the function.
+Resources without function names cannot be invoked by components--they are only useful to respond to events.

-Type signatures are of the form "(" input ")" ":" output.
+Type signatures are of the form ```"(" input ")" ":" output```.
 It should be noted that only a single input and output can be produced.
 Functions that don't produce a return value should use the type void.

-Component software is written on a one-to-one basis with Lit functions, and users can expect component code to run isolated from previous invocations, subsequent invocations, and other component's invocations.
-In practice this is very difficult, so hosts and substrates should inform the user in what circumstances this promise is unreasonable.
+Lit functions host a single piece of component software each, and users can expect component code to run isolated from previous invocations, subsequent invocations, and other functions' invocations.
+In practice this is very difficult, so hosts and substrates should inform the user in which circumstances this promise is unreasonable.
+Components should do their best to not cause lasting side effects within their execution context.
+Examples of bad component behavior include:

+  - Assigning global variables that persist within the language runtime
+  - Using singletons to perserve state
+  - Writing to the file system

+All state that an application needs to keep should be kept outside of the Lit system and in stateful peripheral systems such as inside a database or a user's browser cookies.

 # Implementing Functions: The Function Abstraction

-A Lit function implementation must satisfy three broad requirements:
+A Lit function implementation must satisfy three requirements:

   1. The static name requirement: It must have an unchanging, unique name across a reasonable scope(\*) which can be used to resolve the function's implementation for the entirety of the function's life.  **This name must be knowable before the function exists, and any operation to create the function and assign it this name must succeed within normal operation**.
 Examples: